nymote/nymote.github.io/software/index.md

 will push towards a more decentralised web and empower knew kinds of innovation and exploration.
-Building on the right foundations, means the core aspects of connectivity and syncing between devices will already be accounted for so the focus can be on the functionality and extensibility.
+Building on the right foundations, means the core aspects of connectivity and syncing between devices will already be accounted for so the focus can shift to functionality and extensibility.

 ### Email server